-Measurable Goal: Reduction in pesticide use per acre on City-owned facilities.
-Number of acres where landscape is mulched to reduce weed growth and subsequent pesticide use.
+Measurable Goal: Reduction in pesticide use to minimum per Integrated Pest Management Program.
+Maintain or increase the number of City-owned acres where landscape is mulched and plants are optimally maintained to reduce weed growth and subsequent pesticide use.

 Appropriateness: Chemical components of pesticides are frequently found in urban waterways.
 Reducing the use of pesticides using an IPM approach helps reduce the amount and number of chemicals that potentially can run off into the storm drain system and upset the ecological balance of the watershed.